Frequently Asked Questions (FAQs)

-From this point forward, the establishment reports prices for the selected products, usually on a monthly basis, on a form provided by BLS.
+From that point forward, the establishment reports prices for the selected products, usually on a monthly basis, using a form provided by BLS.
 Establishments are asked to report their prices as of Tuesday of the week containing the 13th of the month.
-Each month approximately 100,000 prices are collected from 25,000 reporters.
+Each month over 100,000 prices are solicited from roughly 25,000 reporters.
 If the establishment fails to report or reports incomplete information, it is called by a BLS economist who requests the needed information.
-Establishments report prices through mail or fax.
-Establishments continue to report until a new sample is selectedafter 7 years, on average, for an industry.
+Establishments report prices through a web-based application, mail, or by fax.
+Establishments continue to report until a new sample is selected for the industry— after 7 to 8 years, on average.

-Because PPI data are used for different purposes, BLS publishes seasonally adjusted as well as unadjusted changes each month.
-All stage-of-processing indexes are seasonally adjusted; In addition, certain 3-digit, 4-digit, and 6-digit commodity classification series are selected for seasonal adjustment if statistical tests indicate seasonality and if there is an economic rationale for the observed seasonality.
-Indexes for most 2-digit commodity groupings and 8-digit individual commodities, as well as industry classification indexes, are published only as unadjusted data.
+Because PPI data are used for different purposes, BLS publishes seasonally adjusted, as well as, unadjusted indexes.
+All Final Demand-Intermediate Demand indexes are published on both an unadjusted and seasonally adjusted basis.
+In addition, certain 3-digit, 4-digit, and 6-digit commodity classification series are selected for seasonal adjustment, when statistical tests indicate seasonality and if there is an economic rationale for the observed seasonality.
+Indexes for 2-digit commodity groupings and 8-digit individual commodities, as well as industry classified indexes, are published only as unadjusted indexes.

 11. When should seasonally adjusted PPIs be used?

-Seasonally adjusted indexes are preferred for analyzing general price trends in the economy because such indexes eliminate the effect of changes that normally occur at about the same time and in about the same magnitude every year.
+Seasonally adjusted indexes are preferred for analyzing short-to-medium-term price trends in the economy because such indexes eliminate the effect of changes that normally occur at about the same time and in about the same magnitude every year.
 Such recurring movements may result from normal weather patterns, regular production and marketing cycles, model changeovers, seasonal discounts, and holidays.
-These are removed from seasonally adjusted data, thereby clearly revealing underlying cyclical trends.
+These recurring price movements are removed from seasonally adjusted data, revealing underlying price trends.

 Unadjusted data are of primary interest to users who need information that can be related to actual dollar-value transactions.
 Individuals requiring this information include marketing specialists, purchasing agents, budget and cost analysts, contract specialists, and commodity traders.
-Unadjusted data are virtually always used for escalating long-term contracts such as purchasing agreements or real estate leases.
+Unadjusted data are virtually always used for escalating contracts, purchase agreements, or real estate leases.

 12. Are actual prices published?

 No, BLS publishes only indexes, not actual or average prices.
 Of course, actual transaction prices are used in the calculation of the indexes.
-The actual prices are not published because they are provided on a voluntary and confidential basis by PPI reporters.
-Should a PPI user have a need for a time series of actual prices for an item, BLS suggests that the user obtain the actual price from a published source, such as a trade journal, and move it forward or backward by the change in the applicable PPI.
+Actual prices are not published because they are provided on a voluntary and confidential basis by PPI survey respondents.
+Should a PPI user have a need for a time series of actual prices for an item, BLS suggests that the user obtain an actual price from a published source, such as a trade journal, and move it forward or backward by the change in the applicable PPI.

 13. What types of indexes are published?

-There are three main PPI classification structures which draw from the same pool of price information provided to the BLS by cooperating company reporters:
+There are three main PPI classification structures which draw from the same pool of price information provided to the BLS by cooperating company survey respondents: